rajeev-kumar-se/problems/out.md

 I will give you a competitive programming problem, you need to generate several files.
 First solution.cc and Second test_case_generator.cc file.
-By default generate both files to handle multiple testcase(min=10, max=20) both in solution.cc and test_case_generator.cc.
+By default generate both files to handle multiple testcase both in solution.cc and test_case_generator.cc.

 Means for the first file you should read the no of test case first and solve for each test case using solve() method to individully solve each test case.

-For the second file test_case_generator.cc you should write no of testcase first and then individual cases to in.txt file in present in current directory.
+For the second file test_case_generator.cc you should write no of testcase = 20 first and then individual cases to in.txt file in present in current directory.
+And random integers should be less than 1000 and use uniform int dist to generate random numbers.

 You can use something like this in solution.cc code.
 // #ifndef ONLINE_JUDGE